Kongstad/Geo_Project_TensorFlow/README.md

 - [x] Create and import GeoJSON files to script
         <details>
         <summary>Information</summary>
         GeoJSON file can very easily be created at this website: https://geojson.io.
+Bare in mind, that the website may show up as unsafe, thus you have to bypass the security in your browser window.
 Once a desirable shape have been drawn up and saved, the file can be imported into python.
 I have created a 4-sided polygon, defining the region of which I am interested in, in regards to downloading satellite imagery.
 Once the script executes, it will only import images that have a georeference within this polygon.
         </details>

 #### May 2018: ####